dentarg/auth0-blog/_posts/making-use-of-rxjs-angular.markdown

 const items = Observable.of([1, 2, 3])
 ```

-Now, we can use the created observable as component's property and pass it into the view.
+Now, we can use the created observable as a component's property and pass it into the view.
 Angular introduced a new filter, which will be a perfect fit here.
 It's called `async`.
 Its purpose is to unwrap promises and observables.
 In the case of an observable it'll pass the last value of the observable:

 ```ts